covalenthq/ewm-light-contracts/SECURITY.md

 If you discover a security vulnerability or issue within the Covalent EWM light-client project or its associated smart contracts, please report it to us responsibly by following these steps:

-1. Send an email to our security team at <pranay@covalenthq.com>, <krishnateja@covalenthq.com> & <rodrigo@covalenthq.com> with a line on telegram [t.me/noslav](https://t.me/noslav) for quick communication with the following details:
+1. Send an email to our security team at <security@covalenthq.com> with a line on telegram [t.me/noslav](https://t.me/noslav) or [discord](https://discord.com/channels/715804406842392586/1314274042148294758) for quick communication with the following details:

    - A clear and concise description of the vulnerability or issue.
    - Steps to reproduce the vulnerability or issue.